berts-workshop/berts-workshop.github.io/_pages/about.md

 ### Schedule
 **Saturday 7th December 2025, Meeting Room XX, San Diego Convention Center** <br>
-This is a tentative schedule that is subject to change.
-Refer to the [NeurIPS website](https://neurips.cc/) for the detailed schedule.
+This is a tentative schedule subject to change.
+Please take a look at the [NeurIPS website](https://neurips.cc/) for the detailed schedule.

 | **Time (PST)**                                | **Event**                                                                                                                                                                   |
 |:------------------------------------------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------|